 Following consultation the new rules were enacted in FA 2015, and took effect from April 2015.
-The new charge is sometimes referred to as “NRCGT”, which is the term used extensively in the statute itself.
+The charge is sometimes referred to as “NRCGT”, which was the term used extensively in the statute itself.

 Among the key aims underlying the new tax were the following -

 - to impose a charge on the gains of non-residents from disposal of interests in residential property, essentially dwellings used by households, but not communal or institutional type accommodation;

 - in the case of non-resident corporate entities disposing of such property, to impose the charge on closely-held companies, but to exempt companies that meet a genuine diversity of ownership test, and widely marketed investment companies;

 - to apply special arrangements to collect the tax due, so that the non-resident person making the disposal was required to pay tax on account directly to HMRC at or close to the time of disposal;

 - to operate the new non-resident CGT charge alongside the existing ATED-related CGT charged by TCGA92/S2B (see CG73600+), but on the basis that where a disposal could be liable under both heads, ATED-related CGT would be charged in priority over non-resident CGT.

 From 6 April 2019 the scope of the charge on non-residents was extended to include all interests in UK land and indirect disposals.
 Guidance on the changes is at CG73920+.